Cotton Rate in Pakistan Today | September 2025

-The price of cotton at the wholesale level in Pakistan is between 185 to 200 Pakistani Rupees.
-With an annual production of 7 million cotton bales, Pakistan ranks 6th in the world for cotton production.
+Today Cotton price is 240 Rs Per Kg approximately.
+With an annual production of 7 million cotton bales, Pakistan ranks 6th in the world for cotton production, The Cotton Rate in Pakistan ( Phutti Rate in Pakistan).
 A large share of Phutti پھٹی production comes from Punjab and Sindh regions.

 Punjab Cotton Rates Today